This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 hand, you have your preferred roofing contractor, whom you

-want to trust, smooth talking like a Philadelphia lawyer,
+want to trust,

 influence is bolstered by some slate brokers and most architects